 and.....I might include spoilers without me knowing it so.....As a precaution, I'll apologise now.

 So the story takes place 10 years after yuko's 'death' or 'disappearance' and it show how much the characters have changed.
-Hiwamari is married, doumeki is a professor and kohane is a student in the same university.This setting is the same as the manga yet the story is well, a side story since there isn't anything like this in the manga.
+Hiwamari is married, doumeki is a professor and kohane is a student in the same university.This setting is the same as the manga yet the story is well, a side story since there isn't anything like this

 So a brief summary of the plot would be doumeki and another professor going to a mansion-like house to check out some artifacs and charms.etc.
 And when doumeki was there, he meets a girl, who is unnamed, an rather mysterious too.